GCSE OCR Biology A Papers 2 and 4

 Why not get a bit more practice with some biology quizzes and then come back and have another try!

 #1.
-What do we call animals that are eaten by other animals?
+What do we call animals that eat both other animals and plants?

 #8.
-True or false – plants remove carbon from the atmosphere during photosynthesis
+True or false – carbon dioxide is removed from the atmosphere as it dissolves in the oceans?

 Select all that apply: